For Release 9:30 AM ET, November 11, 2025

 Using the Composite Indexes: The Leading Economic Index (LEI) provides an early indication of significant turning points in the business cycle and where the economy is heading in the near term.
 The Coincident Economic Index (CEI) provides an indication of the current state of the economy.
 Additional details are below.

-The Conference Board Leading Economic Index® (LEI) for the United Kingdom contracted by 0.3% in August 2025 to 74.3 (2016=100), after no change in July.
-As a result, the UK LEI decreased by 1.3% over the six-month period from February to August 2025, a higher rate of decline than the -1.1% over the previous six-month period between August 2024 and February 2025.
+The Conference Board Leading Economic Index® (LEI) for the United Kingdom contracted by 0.3% in September 2025 to 74.2 (2016=100), after decreasing by 0.1% in August.
+As a result, the UK LEI decreased by 1.1% over the six-month period from March to September 2025, a slightly lower rate of decline than the -1.2% over the previous six-month period between September 2024 and March 2025.

-The Conference Board Coincident Economic Index® (CEI) for the United Kingdom increased by 0.2% in August 2025 to 108.3 (2016=100), after also no change in July.
-Overall, the CEI for the UK grew by 0.8% over the six-month period from February to August 2025, on par with the 0.8% increase observed over the previous six-month period between August 2024 and February 2025.
+The Conference Board Coincident Economic Index® (CEI) for the United Kingdom ticked up by 0.1% in September 2025 to 108.3 (2016=100), after also expanding by 0.1% in August.
+Overall, the CEI for the UK grew by 0.7% over the six-month period from March to September 2025, on par with the 0.7% increase observed over the previous six-month period between September 2024 and March 2025.

-“The UK LEI remained on a downward trend and continued to decline in August,” said Timothy Brennan, Economic Research Associate at The Conference Board.
-“As in previous months, the weakness came primarily from soft consumer sentiment, lower housing sale expectations, and a rise in unemployment claimants, which more than offset gains from financial components, operating surplus, and productivity.
-The 6-month growth rate of the UK LEI stayed above the recession threshold, and the warning signal was not triggered either.
+“The UK LEI remained on a downward trend and continued to decline in September,” said Timothy Brennan, Economic Research Associate at The Conference Board.
+“As in previous months, the weakness came primarily from lower housing sale expectations, consumer sentiment, and a rise in unemployment claimants, which more than offset gains from financial components, productivity, and operating surplus.
+Notably, housing sales expectations have been in negative territory and a major drag on the Index since January of this year.
+The upcoming November national budget is expected to raise property taxes, adding further cost pressures that could prolong the housing market’s downward trend.
+The 6-month growth rate of the UK LEI stayed above the recession threshold, and with diffusion being above 50, the warning signal was not triggered either.
 Still, the LEI reading indicates that economic growth in the United Kingdom will be sluggish through the remainder of 2025 and into 2026.
-The Bank of England cut the bank rate for the third time this year in August 2025, a move that could help ease economic headwinds.
-The Conference Board expects UK GDP to grow by 1.3% in 2025 and in 2026.”
+The Conference Board expects UK GDP to grow by 1.5% in 2025 and soften to 1.3% in 2026.”

 NOTE: The chart illustrates the so-called 3Ds—duration, depth, and diffusion—for interpreting a downward movement in the LEI.
 Duration refers to how long the decline has lasted.
 Depth denotes the size of decline.
 Duration and depth are measured by the rate of change of the index over the most recent six months at an annualized rate.
 Diffusion is a measure of how widespread the decline is among the LEI’s component indicators—on a scale of 0 to 100, a diffusion index reading below 50 indicates most components are weakening.